rethinkdb/rethinkdb-rs/api/python/transformations/order_by.md

 ).run(conn)
 ```

-__Example:__ If you have a sequence with less than 100,000 documents, you can order it with an arbitrary function directly.
+__Example:__ If you have a sequence with fewer documents than the `array_limit`, you can order it with an arbitrary function directly.

 ```py
 r.table('small_table').order_by(lambda doc: